 Canon 50D vs Sony A6000

-The Canon EOS 50D and the Sony Alpha A6000 are two enthusiast cameras that were revealed to the public, respectively, in August 2008 and February 2014.
+The Canon EOS 50D and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in August 2008 and February 2014.
 The 50D is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Canon has a resolution of 15.1 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Canon 50D||Sony A6000|

 |15.1 MP, APS-C Sensor||24 MP, APS-C Sensor|

 |6.3 shutter flaps per second||11 shutter flaps per second|

 |Weathersealed body||Not weather sealed|